attentionneuron/attentionneuron.github.io/draft.md

 <b>CarRacing base task (left), modified shuffled-screen task (right)</b><br/>
 Our agent is only trained on this environment.
 The right screen is what our agent observes and the left is for human visualization.
 A human will find driving with the shuffled observation to be very difficult because we are not constantly exposed to such tasks, just like in the “reverse bicycle” example mentioned earlier.
-We demonstrate zero-shot generalization results in modified environments where the background is replaced with other images.
 </figcaption>
 </div>